SHL Deductive Reasoning Test – A Definitive Guide With Practice Questions

 What is the SHL Verification Test (VVT)?

-The SHL Verification Test are part of the SHL’s Verify test line.
+The SHL Verification Test is part of the SHL’s Verify test line.
 These tests will verify your test scores of a previous test you completed in the employer’s recruitment process.
 The verification test is usually handed out in the last stage of the recruitment process.

 If you receive a verified score, it means that employers can use the original scores from the actual SHL deductive reasoning tests.
 However, if you receive an “unverified” score, the employer might not be able to use your original score.